HL7/fhir-saner/input/pagecontent/introduction.md

 enumerate those resources.
 That is not essential for the use cases in this implementation guide.

 The Group resource is more lightly deployed in existing EHR products.
-It is not a requirement of the 2015 Certification program.

 ##### Immunization
 The [Immunization](https://hl7.org/fhir/R4/immunization.html) resource can be used to determine the quantity of immunizations dispensed to